filonov/smartgymsweden.se/content/english/_index.md

     # service item loop
     - title : "Media"
       images:
-      - "images/service-3.png"
+      - "images/Socialmedia-pm.png"
-      content : "<p>Smart Gym will help the people with disabilities to become a part of the world sports community thanks to inclusion and IoT approach.</p>
-      <p>Stockholm and citizens will receive a unique inclusive sports object.
-The partner’s brand will be integrated into the city's ecosystem.</p>
-      <p>Holding events and regular mentioning in the media will increase brand awareness and raising of credibility.</p>"
+      content : "Each new ground and related event will be published in all available media, as well as blog."
       button:
         enable : false
         label : "Check it out"